 1. Tinkercad

-- Features: Browser-based, drag-and-drop interface, circuit design tools, and export to STL for 3D printing.
+- Features: Browser-based, drag-and-drop interface, circuit design tools, STL export for 3D printing

 2. SketchUp Free

-- Features: Simple 3D modeling, extensive library of pre-built components, and integration with rendering plugins.
+- Features: Simple 3D modeling, extensive library of pre-built components, integration with rendering plugins

-- Limitations: Lacks parametric design and advanced simulation.
+- Limitations: No parametric design or advanced simulation tools

 3. FreeCAD

-- Best for: Open-source enthusiasts and parametric design.
+- Best for: Open-source enthusiasts and parametric design users

-- Features: Modular architecture, Python scripting, and support for BIM and FEA.
+- Features: Modular architecture, Python scripting, support for BIM and FEA

-- Limitations: Steeper learning curve for non-technical users.
+- Limitations: Steeper learning curve, less intuitive for non-technical users

 4. Fusion 360 (Personal Use)

-- Features: Cloud collaboration, generative design, and simulation tools.
+- Features: Cloud collaboration, generative design, simulation tools

 5. nanoCAD